Species Introduction

 Q: How do I properly acclimatise Red & White Swordtails to my aquarium?

-Acclimatisation is crucial for the successful introduction of Red & White Swordtails to your aquarium.
-Begin by floating the sealed bag containing the fish in your tank for about 15-20 minutes to equalise the temperature.
-Next, gradually introduce small amounts of tank water into the bag over the next hour.
-This helps the fish adjust to the water chemistry.
-After acclimatisation, gently transfer the fish into the aquarium using a net to avoid adding any transport water.
-This process minimises stress and promotes a healthy transition.
+Acclimatisation is crucial for the health of Red & White Swordtails.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of your aquarium water into the bag over the next hour.
+This process helps them adjust to the water chemistry.
+Once acclimatised, gently net the fish into the tank and discard the bag water to prevent introducing any contaminants.
+Avoid pouring the bag water into your aquarium, as it may contain harmful substances.

 ✓ Expert Tip